ni-kismet/engineering-flot/README.md

 ## About ##

-engineering-flot is a Javascript plotting library for engineering and scientific applications derived from Flot: <http://www.flotcharts.org/>
+engineering-flot is a JavaScript plotting library for engineering and scientific applications derived from Flot: <http://www.flotcharts.org/>

 Take a look at the the examples in examples/index.html; they should give a good